jonnyhuck/Paper2GIS/README.md

 #### High Priority:

-* support for landscape Paper2GIS layouts
+* Restore support for landscape Paper2GIS layouts
-* implement better support for layouts of different sizes and resolutions
+* Implement better support for layouts of different sizes and resolutions
-* batch processing for extraction
+* Implement batch processing for extraction
 * Improved output cleaning for GeoTiff outputs (so that it is the same as for the Shapefile outputs)
 * Centroid / representative point extraction (enabling the collection of point data)
 * The ability to add an artificial frame to pictures of layouts that are too close to the edge of the photograph

 #### Lower Priority:

-* Alpha-shape (Concave Hull) extraction
+* Implement alpha-shape (Concave Hull) extraction
-* The ability to interpret markup outlines as solid polygons
+* Implement the ability to interpret markup outlines as solid polygons (dependent upon the above)
 * The ability to draw maps from a range of tile sources, not just OSM
 * A QGIS Plugin to interface with Paper2GIS